Boeing : SpaceX and United Launch Alliance Split $640 Million In Pentagon Rocket Contracts | 4-Traders

 Wednesday's announcement, implementing the Pentagon's previously announced procurement policies, said the awards were part of continuing efforts to reduce costs "while maintaining assured access to space with two or more launch providers."

-Space Exploration Technologies Corp., the formal name of Mr. Musk's company, won a $290 million fixed-price contract to launch three Global Positioning System Satellites into orbit on Falcon 9 rockets by 2021.
+Space Exploration Technologies Corp., the formal name of Mr. Musk's company, won a $290 million fixed-price contract to launch three Global Positioning System Satellites into orbit on Falcon 9 rockets by the end of 2020.
 The closely held Southern California company previously was awarded two other GPS launches.

 United Launch Alliance, the joint venture that historically enjoyed a virtual monopoly boosting large U.S. military or spy satellites into space, was awarded a $351 million deal for two launches of Air Force spacecraft on workhorse Atlas V rockets.
 Based on Air Force numbers, those launches will cost roughly $170 million apiece, or more than $70 million above SpaceX prices.